If you are reading this, maybe you have chosen to come to my city and are trying to decide what to do in Barcelona.

 MY LOCAL TIP: I did a class with Candido at Barcelona cooking and it was excellent!
 They are a small local business and centrally located on Las Ramblas so their market visit is at the world-famous La Boqueria.

-I love viewpoints when the climb is not too hard and the crowds not too big.
+I love viewpoints when the climb is not too hard and the crowds are not too big.
 It gives you a more contemplative side to a city.
-Read on for the most popular lookout points of Barcelona.

 MY LOCAL TIP: Montjuïc Hill is also a haven for nature and wildlife lovers.
 If you are one, we highly recommend Monica’s Green Tour of Barcelona.
 This is a great opportunity to learn about the Mediterranean trees and flora while having a chance of seeing the local amphibians, reptiles, birds and maybe even a wild boar.

 Looming high over Barcelona is the Hill of Tibidabo.
 You can’t miss it as a beautiful church crowns the very top.

 Locals even use it to give directions towards the mountain or towards the sea.

 At 512ft high, you can get an amazing panoramic of the whole urban landscape so bring your camera!